tylerjromeo/aws-class-notes/ec2.md

 Load balancers will respond with a 504 error if your application stops responding.

 X-Forwarded-For Header is the http header that contains the IP of the original requestor, that's how your application will see the original IP when it's going through a load balancer.

+## Load balancer lab

+turned on that web server ec2 instance again to get a basic web page up. also add a healthcheck.html with just "OK" in it

+click on load balancers in the console to create one

+making a classic load balancer first

+don't make it internal, because it's balancing externally

+set it up to accept on port 80 and pass to port 80

+we get yelled at about not using ssl, but we can ignore that for this example.

+set the port and path for health check to 80 and healthcheck.html

+set the timeouts and thresholds to be low so that we can see the changes fast

+add our ec2 instance to the ELB, and add tags

+it's easy to forget ELBs, so don't forget to delete them

+created ELB, waiting a couple minutes for it to get picked up and for the health checks to settle

+deleted the healthcheck file to put it out of service

+put it back and see in the console that it goes back in service

+copy pasted the dns name from elb console into browser and saw that traffic was forwarded

+ELB does *not* get an IP address (in the console).
+Amazon manages you IP for ELBs because the public IPs might change, so they want you to use the DNS name.

+Creating an application load balancer

+you pick availbility zone for the ALB

+ALB setup is similar to ELB, but there are more options

+You have to set up a separate target group from the ALB.
+It's decomposed down into 2 pieces

+takes a minute for it to provision the ALB

+There's a deeper course on ALBs cuz there's a lot going on here

+For exam, read teh ELB FAQ because it's important.

+Deleted ELB and ALB